RavenCunanan/WeatherApp/README.md

-A web based weather app that tells weather information from a user inputted city.
+A web based weather app that tells weather information from a city that the user inputs.

 Data is fetched from Open Weather API.